gianni-rosato/svt-av1-psy/Docs/CommonQuestions.md

 can vary above and below the target.
 Use `--rc=1` to enable VBR mode and set the flexibility of the effective bitrate using `--bias-pct`.
 A value closer to zero makes the encode behave more like a CBR encode, while a value closer to 100 gives it greater flexibility.
+In the VBR mode, the rate control algorithm matches the rate over the sequence.
+Use `--gop-constraint-rc 1` to enable rate matching over each gop.
+This feature is currently supported with VBR mode when Gop size is greater than 119.
 * CRF (constant rate factor) mode targets a constant visual quality.
 This approach leads to a favorable visual quality for a given file size and is recommended for applications where a target bitrate is not necessary, such as in a home environment.